 - Select the panel.

 - The Applications panel will display.
 Select the type of file for which you want to change the default action.
 Multiple entries for the same file extension?
 Some extensions are used by more than one Internet Media type.

 - The Action column will give you a drop-down menu, with options on action to take, whenever you click that type of file.

 - Always ask: will prompt you to select what action you want Firefox to take when you click on that type of file.
 This can be useful if Firefox is automatically saving a file type or is always opening it with a certain program and you want to be asked what to do.

 - Save File: will always save the file to your computer using the Downloads window, whenever you click that type of file.

 - Open the file with an application or plugin of your choosing.

 Click to close the Options window.Click to close the Preferences window.Close the Preferences window.
-Close the about:preferences page.after making changes.
+Close the about:preferences page.
+Any changes you've made will automatically be saved.after making changes.